lisbethmachado/budget-tracker/README.md

 # budget-tracker
-An app that add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+An app that adds functionality to our existing Budget Tracker application to allow for offline access and functionality.